-Our Founder and President, Dr. Dawn Prince-Hughes, is an anthropologist, primatologist and neurodiversity and animal welfare activist.
+Our Founder and President, Dr. Dawn Prince-Hughes, 4th degree black belt, is an anthropologist, primatologist and intersectional animal welfare activist.
+She is a Buddhist minister and Reiki Master.

 Early in her career, she founded the Institute for Cognitive Archaeology, which explored the phenomenon of ancestral memory and how our cultures and daily lives are lived performances of those memories.
 She is a lifelong practitioner of the movement arts, starting Tae Kwon Do at age 11 under Master Wu Jong Lim, one of the founders of Tae Kwon Do in Korea.
 After many long years, she earned a black belt in this art.